juanifioren/django-oidc-provider/doc.md

 ##### OIDC_IDTOKEN_EXPIRE
 OPTIONAL.
 Expressed in seconds.

 Default is `60*10`.

 ##### OIDC_IDTOKEN_SUB_GENERATOR
 OPTIONAL.
 Subject Identifier.
 A locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client.

-Is a function that receives both `user` and `client` objects.
+Is just a function that receives both `user` and `client` objects, returns a string.

 Default is:
 ```python
 def default_sub_generator(user, client):